The Super Awkward Thing People Keep Leaving At Fifty Shades Darker Screenings

-People do some pretty awkward things in movie theaters, like the teenage girls who snuck in watermelons by pretending to be pregnant, but viewers at the newly out Fifty Shades Darker are upping the ante.
+People do some pretty awkward things in cinemas, like the teenage girls who snuck in watermelons by pretending to be pregnant, but viewers at the newly out Fifty Shades Darker are upping the ante.

 Advertisement